gshipley/enterprise_training/AdminTraining.md

 * OpenShift Enterprise web console
 * git

-OpenShift Enterprise provides users with multiple ways to create and management applications.
+OpenShift Enterprise provides users with multiple ways to create and manage applications.
 The platform provides command line tools, IDE integration, REST APIs, and a web console.
 During this lab, we will explore the creation and management of application using the web console.

-Having DNS resolution setup on your local machine, as discussed in lab 16, is crucial to completing this lab.
+Having DNS resolution setup on your local machine, as discussed in lab 16, is crucial in order to complete this lab.

 ##**Authenticate to the web console**